rajatvd/AutoencoderAnim/README.md

 * `lines_dataset.ipynb` contains the code for making the synthetic dataset.
 * Run `train.ipynb` after setting a save directory name to train a CoordConv autoencoder with a latent space size of 64.
 You can change this and try out other models as well.
 * Play around with a trained model to make gifs using the `analysis.ipynb` notebook.

+A sample grid of images for the tree gif is also available as `tree.bmp`.
+Use this to create some gifs using the autoencoder you trained.